badre2911/agonlight2-projetcs/README.md

 ### send
-allows to send file to RS232 (UEXT)
+allows to send file to RS232 (UEXT).
+File is limited to 16k

 Put a file to /mos directory